The Day Babylon's Lights Went Out — Modern Paraphrase | fresh.bible

 Then came the verdict — the sentence pronounced over the greatest city on earth:

-"And — the jewel of kingdoms, the pride and splendor of the — will be like and Gomorrah when God overthrew them."
+"And Babylon — the jewel of kingdoms, the pride and splendor of the Chaldeans — will be like Sodom and Gomorrah when God overthrew them."

 The Medes couldn't be bribed.
 That detail matters. was the wealthiest city in the known world.
 Its instinct would have been to negotiate — throw money at the problem, buy more time, make a deal.
-But God chose an enemy that didn't want what had to offer.
-When your currency is power and wealth, the most terrifying opponent is the one who isn't interested in either.
+But God chose an enemy who didn't want what had to offer.
+When your currency is power and wealth, an enemy who refuses your gold has already won.

-And the comparison to and Gomorrah?
+And the comparison to and ?
 That wasn't random.
 Those cities were the ultimate example of total, irreversible destruction.
 God was saying: what happened to them will happen to you.
-No partial .
+No partial judgment.
 No rebuilding.
 Done.

 "It will never be lived in again.
 No generation will ever settle there.
 No nomad will pitch a tent on its ground.
 No shepherd will rest their flocks in its fields.